• Share this on:

 Tips:

 The European food processing industry uses canned beans less than other vegetables in manufacturing food products.
-Large volumes of canned beans are either marketed directly in the retail market under importer brand names or private manufacturer labels, or sold directly to the food service segment.
-Importers are the single most important channel.
+Large volumes of canned beans are either marketed directly in the retail market under importer brand names or private manufacturer labels.
+They are also sold directly to the food service segment.
+Importers are the single most important channel for exporters.

 Importers/wholesalers